|

 use was made of mahogany, both Bisselon and Honduras.
 The lighter, Honduras,

-was used for the staircase balustrade and handrail (see illustration
+was used for the staircase balustrade and handrail. (see illustration

-top and bottom sleeves, the latter to avoid marking and damage to the
+The balusters are threaded over a steel core with bronze top and bottom sleeves, the latter to avoid marking and damage to the mahogany when cleaning the marble steps.

-was that for the main entrance door handles, these being in English
+The only other hardwood used was that for the main entrance door handles, these being in English yew on a solid bronze core.
+(See illustration below right).

 to the reception counter and the horizontal oak louvre as a radiator